By Karie N. Anderson

 Simple dietary and lifestyle changes can support and improve elimination.
 Below are some tips and suggestions:

 - Consume a high-fiber diet.
 Women need 25 grams of fiber daily; men need 38 grams daily.
-But data indicates that the majority of people consume only half the recommended levels.
+However data indicates that the majority of people consume only half the recommended levels.
 Aim to include high-fiber foods in the diet such as beans, whole grains, fresh vegetables, and fruit, which will help form bulky, soft stools.
 In addition to the added fiber, whole foods provide additional minerals, vitamins, enzymes, and other nutrients.
 Quality, all-natural fiber supplements can also help.
 Consider our health products if you’re looking for natural support by clicking here.

-- Exercise.
-Sedentary lifestyles contribute to constipation and increase the risk of heart attack and stroke.
+- Sedentary lifestyles contribute to constipation and increase the risk of heart attack and stroke.
 Even mild forms of exercise such as walking, yoga, tai chi, and swimming help stimulate intestinal activity while cleansing the body of other elimination systems.
 Perspiration, for example, helps cleanse the skin’s pores.

 - Drink plenty of fluids.
 Drink plenty of water–not colas, coffees, juices, etc.– just water.
 It will help soften the stool and assist the kidneys and skin.
 Adding some ionic minerals and electrolytes to your drinking water and beverages will help replace electrolytes that maintain fluid and pH balance, and also help your intestinal system to pull in the water it needs to eliminate waste and reduce constipation.
 You can order our high-quality electrolyte replacements here.